faustus123/Tomm-I/Tomm-I-sim/README.md

 # Tomm-I

 Here are instructions for building the Tomm-I simulation.
-The instructions below were developed under Mac OS X 10.15.7 using XCode 12.3.
+The instructions below were developed under Mac OS X 13.2 using XCode 14.2.

 This relies on the Open Dynamics Engine (ODE) library.
 This is freely available and designed to model physics for some basic shapes and constraints for the purposes of simulation.

-Note that these instructions immediately violate two of the ODE author reccommendations:
+Note that these instructions violate the ODE author recommendation to not use the drawStuff library

-1. Do out-of-source builds
-2. Do not use the drawStuff library

 The drawStuff library comes with ODE but is intended to be rudimentary for the purposes of their demo programs.
 I believe